 If you grew up in the UK in the 90s, Oasis were utterly unavoidable.
 Their music was on constant rotation—on the radio, in bars, on TV, coming out of cruising cars.
 Their boozy, brawly exploits and their chart battles made front page news.
 I remember the first time I heard the Manchester brothers more clearly than I recall my first kiss: I was at a house party, jumping up and down on my friend's parent's bed in Southampton, England; I was messily drunk off Diamond White cider, and "Cigarettes and Alcohol" was the all too fitting soundtrack.
 I was 13.

-"You either thought they were the greatest thing ever or you thought they were terrible, but either way it was part of your life," notes Mat Whitecross, director of Oasis: Supersonic, the hotly tipped Oasis documentary which hit UK cinemas this month.
+"You either thought they were the greatest thing ever or you thought they were terrible, but either way it was part of your life," notes Mat Whitecross, director of Oasis: Supersonic, the hotly tipped Oasis documentary set for one night only screenings at select theaters on October 26.
 As is de rigueur with filmmakers looking to break away from trad doc formats, Supersonic dispenses with talking heads and instead splices together illustrative animations and extensive archival.
 It's a mixture of unseen VHS clips of rehearsals and behind the scenes shenanigans, plus plenty of previously televised performances, with voiceover narration from the band, their mother Peggy, Alan McGee (who signed the band to Creation Records), and other characters from their inner circle.

 Previous to Supersonic (exec produced by Asif Kapadia—the powerhouse behind Amy and Senna), director Mat Whitecross' most notable projects include an Ian Dury biopic and a comedy about a bunch of kids heading out to see The Stone Roses at their now-storied 1990 Spike Island show.
 In fact the filmmaker thought he'd initially continue down the path of more political work like The Shock Doctrine (based on a book by Naomi Klein and 2006's doc Road to Guantanamo, co-directed with 24 Hour Party People's Michael Winterbottom).
 Music was very much a part of his childhood, but world politics were a near constant topic of conversation at the dinner table due to the fact that his Argentinian mother and his English father spent six months in an Argentine jail when the military came to power in '76 because they'd harbored Chilean refugees.
 Luckily, thanks to Amnesty International, they were exiled back to England before Whitecross was born.
 "I have plenty more political docs up my sleeve about Iraq and Argentina in the 70s but they're just so hard to finance," explains Whitecross.
 "Music is a much easier sell."